The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Model

 We model the difference in abilities as follows:

 where $a_{hw(g),ht(g)}$ is the ability of the home team in the week where the game $g$ is played (analogously for the away team).
-We assume that the ability may vary during the season,
+We assume that the ability may vary during the season.
+More precisely, we assume that the ability at a period $t$ is the ability at $t-1$ plus a term representing the factors that may affect the ability at $t$:

 where $\sigma$ and $\eta$ have weak informative priors $N(0,0.1)$ and $N(0,0.5)$, respectively.
 The model is analogous for the away team.
-The abilities for the first week depend on the previous performance of the teams,
+The abilities for the first week depend on the previous performance of the teams, again assuming that ability has some sort of ``inertia'':

 where $\beta_{prev}$ is given the weakly informative prior $N(0.5,1)$ and $prevperf(j)$ is the previous performance of team $j$.
-This value is obtained in the following way: first, two rankings of tries scored and received during the last season are built, where being on the top in both rankings means that the team scored the most and received the least tries in the last season.
+This value is obtained as follows: we build two rankings of tries scored and received during the last season, where a team is at the top of both rankings if it has scored the most and received the least tries in the last season.
 Then, the two rankings are normalized and averaged.\\

 The variable that captures the relative {\em motivations} of the teams in the game is the difference in efforts: